LCAV/easy-dsp/docs-source/docs/messages-ref.md

 # Intro

-Here you will find the different messages that can be exchanged between the different parts, inside the UNIX Sockets or the WebSockets.
+Here you will find the different messages that can be exchanged between the different components, inside the UNIX Sockets or the WebSockets.
 The titles are always server <> client.

 ## Main Daemon